 In mid-October, Marie Claire hosted a conference with some of America’s most powerful women — and it began at 30,000 feet in the air.
 For the third year of its “Power Trip” event, the magazine chartered a plane and sent 100 of America’s most powerful women on a whirlwind, 36-hour journey to San Francisco.
-I was lucky enough to get to go along.

-To be honest, an event like this wouldn’t normally interest me — “boss lady” language has always made me cringe — but I spent every one of those 36 hours enthralled.
+An event like this wouldn’t normally interest me — “boss lady” language has always made me cringe — but I spent every one of those 36 hours enthralled.
 The women I met were fascinating, vulnerable, and funny.
 The power in the group was palpable: I heard two women make a partnership deal as they sat next to each other during a panel discussion, and watched a young woman pitch her new app to the founder of a highly successful fitness chain.
 On the flight home, we stuffed our faces with fried-chicken sandwiches and talked about the perils of male bosses and being hungover at work.
 By the time I got back to my apartment, my jaw was sore from talking and laughing so much.
 Below, four Power Trippers explain how they get it done.

 Ellen Pao, investor and founder of Project Include